 Stomach cancer is cancer that starts in the stomach.

 Several types of cancer can occur in the stomach.
 The most common type is called adenocarcinoma.
-It starts from one of the common cell types found in the lining of the stomach.
+It starts from one of the cell types found in the lining of the stomach.

 The number of people in the United States who develop this cancer has decreased over the years.
 Experts think this decrease may be in part because people are eating less salted, cured, and smoked foods.

-You are more likely to get diagnosed with gastric cancer if you:
+You are more likely to be diagnosed with gastric cancer if you: